James White (running back): 2017 season

 On April 18, 2017, White, who was entering the final year of his rookie contract, signed a three-year, $12 million extension through the 2020 season.
 The contract included $4.69 million in guarantees and an additional $3 million in incentives.
 White finished the 2017 season with 43 carries for 171 yards along with 56 receptions for 429 yards and three touchdowns.
 The Patriots finished the season with 13 wins and earned the #1-seed for the AFC Playoffs.
 In the Divisional Round against the Tennessee Titans, White recorded a rushing touchdown and receiving touchdown.
 He finished with 11 rushing yards and 29 receiving yards.
 In the AFC Championship Game, White recorded the Patriots' first touchdown of the game and the team would go on to win 24–20 and advance to the Super Bowl.
 He finished the game with four rushing yards and 22 receiving yards.
-In Super Bowl LII, White had seven carries for 45 yards and scored the Patriots' first touchdown of the game and also caught two passes for 21 yards, but the Patriots lost 41–33 to the Philadelphia Eagles.
+In Super Bowl LII, White had seven carries for 45 yards and scored the Patriots' first touchdown of the game and also caught two passes for 21 yards, but the Patriots lost 41–33 to the Eagles.